Monthly Retail Trade

 The primary identifier of an establishment owned by a multiunit firm consists of a unique combination of an alpha number and a plant number.
 The alpha number identifies the multiunit firm, and the plant number identifies a particular establishment within that firm.
 All establishments owned or controlled by the same multiunit firm have the same alpha number.
 Different multiunit firms have different alpha numbers, and different establishments within the same multiunit firm have different plant numbers.
 The Census Bureau assigns both the alpha number to the multiunit firm and plant numbers to the corresponding establishments based on the results of the quinquennial economic census and the annual Company Organization Survey.

-To create the sampling frame, we extract the records for all establishments classified in the Retail Trade and Food Services sectors as defined by the 2002 NAICS.
+To create the sampling frame, we extract the records for all employer establishments located in the United States and classified in the Retail Trade and Accommodation and Food Services sectors as defined by the 2002 NAICS.
 For these establishments, we extract sales, payroll, employment, name and address information, as well as primary identifiers and, for establishments owned by multiunit firms, associated EINs.

 The first step in the sample selection identified firms selected with certainty.
-If a firm's estimated annual sales or end-of-year inventories were greater than the corresponding certainty cutoff, that firm was selected into the MRTS sample with certainty.
+If a firm’s annual sales or end-of-year inventories were greater than the corresponding certainty cutoff, that firm was selected into the sample with certainty.
+The MRTS and ARTS samples use the same certainty firms.

 All firms not selected with certainty were subjected to sampling on an EIN basis.
 If a firm had more than one EIN, we treated each of its EINs as a separate sampling unit.
 To be eligible for the initial sampling, an EIN had to have nonzero payroll in 2003.
-The EINs were stratified according to their major industry and their estimated annual sales (on a 2002 basis).
+The EINs were stratified according to their major industry and their estimated revenue (on a 2002 basis).
 Within each noncertainty stratum, a simple random sample of EINs was selected without replacement.
+The selected noncertainty EINs are divided into two equal groups.
+One group is canvassed for both the monthly and the annual survey, the other group is canvassed for only the annual survey.
+Therefore, the noncertainty sample for the annual survey is twice the size of the noncertainty sample for the monthly sample.

 EIN births are sampled on a quarterly basis using a two-phase selection procedure.
 To be eligible for selection, a birth must either have no industry classification or be classified in an industry within the scope of the ARTS, the Annual Wholesale Trade Survey (AWTS) , or the Service Annual Survey (SAS), and it must meet certain criteria regarding its number of paid employees or quarterly payroll.
-In the first phase, births are stratified by broad industry groups and a measure of size based on quarterly payroll.
+In the first phase, births are stratified by broad industry groups and a measure of size based on quarterly payroll or expected number of paid employees.
+The birth is assigned to the payroll or employment stratum with the larger sampling fraction.
+This procedure is conservative because it results in the birth being assigned the smaller of two possible first phase sampling weights.
 A relatively large sample is selected using equal probability systematic sampling.
 The selected births are canvassed to obtain a more reliable measure of size, consisting of sales in 2 recent months, company affiliation information, and a new or more detailed industry classification code.
 Births that have not returned their questionnaire after 30 days are contacted by telephone.

-Using this more reliable information, the selected births from the first phase are subjected to probability proportional-to-size sampling with overall probabilities equivalent to those used in drawing the initial ARTS, AWTS, and SAS samples from the December 2004 Business Register.
+Using this more reliable information, the selected births from the first phase are subjected to probability proportional-to-size sampling with overall probabilities equivalent to those used in drawing the initial MRTS and ARTS samples from the December 2004 Business Register.
 Because of the time it takes for a new employer firm to acquire an EIN from the IRS, and because of the time needed to accomplish the two-phase birth-selection procedure, births are added to the samples approximately 9 months after they begin operation.
+The births selected for the MRTS sample are a subset of the births selected for the ARTS sample.

-Because births are not represented in the monthly sample until they go through the two-phase selection procedure, an interim procedure is used to account for births during the period between the onset of activity and the time of birth selection.
-This consists of imputing data for all EINs selected in the monthly sample that go out of business but are still on the IRS mailing list.
+Because births are not represented in the monthly survey until they go through the two-phase selection procedure, an interim procedure is used to account for births during the period between the onset of activity and the time of birth selection.
+This interim procedure consists of imputing data for all EINs currently in the monthly survey that go out of business but are still on the IRS mailing list.

 To be eligible for the sample canvass and tabulation, an EIN selected in the noncertainty sampling operations must meet both of the following requirements:

 The published estimates may differ from the actual, but unknown, population values.
 For a particular estimate, statisticians define this difference as the total error of the estimate.
 When describing the accuracy of survey results, it is convenient to discuss total error as the sum of sampling error and nonsampling error.
 Sampling error is the error arising from the use of a sample, rather than a census, to estimate population values.
 Nonsampling error encompasses all other factors that contribute to the total error of a sample survey estimate.
+The sampling error of an estimate can usually be estimated from the sample, whereas the nonsampling error of an estimate is difficult to measure and can rarely be estimated.
+Consequently, the actual error in an estimate exceeds the error that can be estimated.
 Further descriptions of sampling error and nonsampling error are provided in the following sections.
-Data users should take into account the measures of sampling error and the potential effects of nonsampling error when using the published estimates.
+Data users should take into account the estimates of sampling error and the potential effects of nonsampling error when using the published estimates.

 Because the estimates are based on a sample, exact agreement with results that would be obtained from a complete enumeration of firms on the sampling frame using the same enumeration procedures is not expected.
 However, because each firm on the sampling frame has a known probability of being selected into the sample, it is possible to estimate the sampling variability of the survey estimates.